Metro Transit (Minnesota): Buses

-Metro Transit operates the Gillig Phantom, Gillig Advantage (which comprises the majority of the fleet), New Flyer D60HF, D60LFR, Xcelsior XD60, and MCI D4500.
+Metro Transit operates a fleet consisting of Gillig Low Floor 40-foot transit buses (which comprises the majority of the fleet), New Flyer D60LFR and XD60 articulated buses, and MCI D4500CT commuter coaches.

 In the 2000s, most buses had a mostly white livery with a predominantly blue strip running horizontally along the side and a large white "T" inside a red circle on the roof.
 Diesel–electric hybrid buses introduced toward the end of the decade spurred new color schemes, with yellow at the front and the blue line moved above the side windows.
 The METRO light-rail vehicles have a different color scheme: predominantly blue and white, with yellow on each end.
 Metro Transit also uses vehicle wrap advertising on some buses and light rail cars, creating a different appearance.

 All of the buses are handicapped-accessible, either using hydraulic lifts or a low-floor design.
 The Metropolitan Council also operates the Metro Mobility paratransit system for door-to-door transportation.

 All Metro Transit buses and light- and heavy-rail trains have bike racks installed.

 Rail

-Bombardier Flexity Swift 27 vehicles are operated on the Blue Line light rail line.
+Metro Transit operates 27 Bombardier Flexity Swift vehicles on the Blue Line light rail line.
 There are also 64 Siemens S70 vehicles operating on both the Blue and Green Line light rail lines.
 Rolling stock for the Northstar Line commuter rail line consists of Bombardier BiLevel Coaches pulled by MotivePower MP36 locomotives.